High-dimensional Functional Graphical Model Structure Learning via Neighborhood Selection Approach

 where $\omega(M)$ measures the covariance between the scores of the basis elements we include and the basis elements we truncate, $\kappa(M)$ is the minimum eigenvalue of the covariance of the scores, and $\tau(M)$ measures the signal strength of the basis elements we include.
-The function $\Lambda (M, \bm{\phi})$ appears in Assumption~\ref{assump:sig-strength}, and based on the previous section, a good choice of $\bm{\phi}$ should minimize $\Lambda (M, \bm{\phi})$ for all $M \geq 1$.
-Unfortunately, minimizing $\Lambda (M, \bm{\phi})$ is typically infeasible as it involves unknown quantities.
-In this section, we motivate two approaches for selecting the function basis.
-First, we show that when additional assumptions hold, a basis which minimizes $\omega(M)$ can be used.
+The function $\Lambda (M, \bm{\phi})$ appears in Assumption~\ref{assump:sig-strength}, and according to the previous section, a good choice of $\bm{\phi}$ should minimize $\Lambda (M, \bm{\phi})$ for all $M \geq 1$.
+Unfortunately, minimizing $\Lambda (M, \bm{\phi})$ is typically infeasible, as it involves unknown quantities.
+We motivate two approaches for selecting the function basis.
+First, we show that when additional assumptions hold, a basis that minimizes $\omega(M)$ can be used.
 Second, we consider a more general case and suggest approximately minimizing an upper bound on $\Lambda (M, \bm{\phi})$.